-We have compared the different definitions of the multiplicity correlation coefficient and see that the traditional definitions (\ref{defb}), (\ref{brel}) and (\ref{defbsym}) of the FB correlation coefficient lead to its strong dependence on the acceptance of the windows, with the correlation coefficient going to zero with the acceptance.
-Hence, the results obtained for the windows of different width can't be compared directly.
-In this connection we propose suitable observables (\ref{bm-def}) and (\ref{brob}) for the future FB correlation studies, which values have nonzero limit when the acceptance go to zero.
-At that the strong non-linear dependence of the traditionally defined FB correlation coefficient on the width of the windows and on the value of gap between them, is well described in the framework of the model with strings as independent identical sources (see Figs. \ref{larg97}--\ref{lar97dy}).
+By comparing the different definitions of the multiplicity correlation coefficient we noted that the traditional definitions (\ref{defb}), (\ref{brel}) and (\ref{defbsym}) of the FB correlation coefficient led to a strong dependence on the acceptance of the windows, with the correlation coefficient going to zero with the acceptance.
+Hence, the results obtained for the windows of different width cannot be compared directly.
+As a solution, we proposed suitable observables in (\ref{bm-def}) and (\ref{brob}) for the future FB correlation studies, which have a nonzero limit as the acceptance goes to zero.
+The strong non-linear dependence of the traditionally defined FB correlation coefficient on the width of the windows and on the value of gap between them, is well described in the framework of the model with strings as independent identical sources (see Figs. \ref{larg97}--\ref{lar97dy}).

-We show by a model independent way that the measurements of the FB correlation coefficient between multiplicities in two small windows separated in rapidity and azimuth enable to find the two-particle correlation function $C_2$ even if the particle distribution in rapidity is not flat (as e.g. in the case of pA interactions) and the $C_2(\eta_1, \eta_2; \Delta\phi)$ depends not only on the difference ($\Delta\eta=\eta_1-\eta_2$) of rapidities but both on $\eta_1$ and $\eta_2$.
-Important that this approach also does not need to use an event mixing procedure, usually applied in the so-called di-hadron correlation analysis, in which one assumes from the very beginning the dependence of two-particle correlation function only on the differences $\Delta\eta$ and $\Delta\phi$.
+Using a model independent method, we have shown that the two-particle correlation function, $C_2$, can be determined by measuring the FB multiplicity correlation coefficient between two small windows separated in rapidity and azimuth.
+This still holds when the particle distribution in rapidity is not flat, e.g. in pA interactions, and $C_2(\eta_1, \eta_2; \Delta\phi)$ does not only depend on the difference of rapidities, $\Delta\eta=\eta_1-\eta_2$, but both on $\eta_1$ and $\eta_2$.

-Even in a mid-rapidity region, where the application of the di-hadron correlation approach is justified, the results obtained by this method depend on the details of "track and/or event mixing" used in the approach for the imitation of the "uncorrelated" particle production, what leads to the uncertainty in determination of the common "pedestal" in $C_2$, the height of which contains the important physical information on the scaled event-by-event variance of the number of sources $\omN$. (see the discussion in Appendix C).
+It is worth noting that this approach does not need to use an event mixing procedure, as applied in the di-hadron correlation analysis, in which one assumes from the very beginning the dependence of two-particle correlation function only on the differences $\Delta\eta$ and $\Delta\phi$.
+Even in a mid-rapidity region, where the application of the di-hadron correlation approach is justified, the results obtained by this method depend on the details of track and/or event mixing used in the approach for the imitation of the uncorrelated particle production, see Appendix C for details.
+This leads to the uncertainty in determination of the common pedestal in $C_2$ by the di-hadron correlation analysis and hence, as it was demonstrated, to the loss of important physical information on fluctuations in the number of sources.